Bachelor of Biomedicine

 The Bachelor of Biomedicine prepares you for the challenges of healthcare delivery and biomedical research.
-It provides the foundation necessary to prepare you for health-related and other professional programs and specialised graduate research.
+It opens up a range of pathways into graduate health programs as well as other graduate coursework and research degrees.

 At the core of the degree is knowledge of the normal structure and function of the body and consideration of the determinants of disease.
 You’ll develop fundamental skills in critical thinking, problem solving, the analysis of evidence, and communication.

 Graduates of the Bachelor of Biomedicine will provide innovative healthcare solutions and play leading roles in resolving issues around health and ageing and the management of chronic diseases.

 - Ranked #1 in Australia and #16 in the world for Clinical, Pre-Clinical and Health by the Times Higher Education World University Rankings 2013-2014.